 - private sector

-The following projects can be considered for funding:
+We consider the following projects for funding:

 - existing community and affordable housing